forta-network/docs/docs/deploying-connect.md

 ## Verifying your agent

 Once your agent is published and picked up by a scan node, you can view the findings it generates using the [Forta Explorer](https://explorer.forta.network/).
 You can filter findings using your agent ID.
-Once you are done verifying your agent and if you will not be using the alerts it generates (i.e. you were just testing out Forta), we ask that you please disable the agent using `npm run disable` (make sure to set your `agentId` in your project's forta.config.json).
+Once you are done verifying your agent and if you will not be using the alerts it generates (i.e. you were just testing out Forta), we ask that you please disable the agent using the CLI `npm run disable` command (make sure to set the `agentId` in your **project folder's** forta.config.json).
+Currently, Forta Connect only supports deploying agents, with support for updating, enabling and disabling coming in the near future.

 Great job getting this far!
 You have created a project, developed an agent, written and run a test, and deployed it to the Forta protocol.